silverbulletmd/silverbullet/website/SilverBullet.md

 * [ ] Tap this box 👈 to mark this task as done.
 * Start typing `:party` to trigger the emoji picker 🎉
 * Type `/` somewhere in the text to invoke a **slash command**.
-* Hit `Cmd-p` (Mac) or `Ctrl-p` (Windows, Linux) to show a live preview for the current page on the side, if your brain doesn’t speak native Markdown yet.
 * Click this button {[Editor: Toggle Vim Mode]} to toggle Vim mode
 * Open this site on your phone or tablet and... it just works!
 * Are you using a browser with **PWA support** (e.g., any Chromium-based